 the Biosecurity Act 2015 (Cth).
 This new legislation is vitally important for nature conservation.
 The Biosecurity Act has many strengths.
 It continues; however, these are offset, to some extent, by weaknesses that are likely to perpetuate the higher priority accorded to protecting economic assets and human health, and the discretionary nature of much of the decision-making and the lack of requirement to apply the precautionary approach.

-Driscoll, DA, Catford, JA, Barney, JN, Hulme, PE, Inderjit, Martin, TG, Pauchard, A, Pysek, P, Richardson, DM, Riley, S & Visser, V 2015, 'Reply to Proenca et al.: Sown biodiverse pastures are not a universal solution to invasion risk', PROCEEDINGS OF THE NATIONAL ACADEMY OF SCIENCES OF THE UNITED STATES OF AMERICA, vol. 112, no. 14, pp. E1696-E1696.View/Download from: Publisher's site
+Driscoll, DA, Catford, JA, Barney, JN, Hulme, PE, Inderjit, Martin, TG, Pauchard, A, Pyšek, P, Richardson, DM, Riley, S & Visser, V 2015, 'Reply to Proença et al.: Sown biodiverse pastures are not a universal solution to invasion risk', Proceedings of the National Academy of Sciences of the United States of America, vol. 112, no. 14, p.
+E1696.View/Download from: Publisher's site